 No matter how much cupboard space or counter area we have, there’s always a need for more.
 Cooking tends to go in cycles, with interests ebbing and flowing over time.
 As cooking equipment is expensive, and can also be bulky, keeping it all at home takes up space many of us don’t have.

 If you find your cupboards are full of gadgets and machinery you don’t use (but know you’ll want them again at some time), why not rent storage space and clear them temporarily out of your kitchen?
 Self storage units are usually handily located, so retrieving items takes little time, and the rooms come in all sizes (even large lockers).
-Bread makers, dry fryers, espresso machines or food processors are some examples of gadgets that go through phases of use, and which are difficult to store at home.
+Bread makers, dry fryers, espresso machines, or food processors are some examples of gadgets that go through phases of use, and which are difficult to store at home.
 Similarly, if you have a wine collection, moving them to self storage lockers could help you not only to save space, but also save some money that you would otherwise end up spending to build a cellar.

-The kitchen is said to be the heart of the home, and organised storage helps to make it a welcoming space that family and friends will love.
+The kitchen is said to be the heart of the home, and organized storage helps to make it a welcoming space that family and friends will love.